freedomofpress/securedrop-docs/docs/source.rst

    the organization you are submitting to.
 Only the journalists associated with that organization can see your submissions.

-Most organizations make their *Landing Page* prominently accessible from their main website's homepage (for news organizations, typically under sections called "Tips" or "Contact us").
+Most organizations make their SecureDrop prominently accessible from their main website's homepage (for news organizations, typically under sections called "Tips" or "Contact us").
 You can also find an incomplete list of organizations accepting submissions through SecureDrop in the `SecureDrop Directory`_ maintained by Freedom of the Press Foundation.

-Using Tor Browser, find the ".onion" address for the *Source Interface* of the organization that you wish to submit to.
+Using Tor Browser, find the ".onion" address for the SecureDrop for the organization that you wish to submit to.

 .. tip::

-   If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization's own *Landing Page*.
+   If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization's own SecureDrop landing page.

    If the two addresses don't match, please do not submit to this organization yet.
-Instead, please `contact us <https://securedrop.org/report-an-error>`__ through the SecureDrop Website, using Tor Browser.
+Instead, please `contact us <https://securedrop.org/report-an-error>`__ through the SecureDrop website, using Tor Browser.
 For additional security, you can use our .onion service address in Tor:

    ``secrdrop5wyphb5x.onion/report-an-error``